 Nicholas T. Meserve has served as Managing Director on our middle market investment team since 2012.
-Mr. Meserve has also served on the Board of Directors of HMS Income Fund, Inc., a non-publicly traded business development company of which MSC Advisor I, LLC, a wholly owned subsidiary of Main Street, acts as the investment subadvisor, since April 2016.
+Mr. Meserve also currently serves as Managing Director of MSC Income and previously served on the Board of Directors of MSC Income from April 2016 until June 2020.
 Previously, from 2004 until 2012, Mr. Meserve worked at Highland Capital Management, LP, a large alternative credit manager, and certain of its affiliates, where he managed a portfolio of senior loans and high yield bonds across a diverse set of industries.
 Prior to Highland, he was a Credit Analyst at JP Morgan Chase & Co.

-K. Colton Braud, III has served as a Managing Director on our lower middle market team since January 2017 and has been with the firm in Associate to Director roles since 2012.
+K. Colton Braud, III has served as a Managing Director on our lower middle market team since January 2017 and has been with the firm in Associate to Director roles since 2012 and currently also serves as a Managing Director of MSC Income.
 Prior to joining Main Street, Mr. Braud spent two years as an Associate at Wellspring Capital Management, a middle market private equity firm based in New York.
 While at Wellspring, Mr. Braud's responsibilities included evaluating leveraged buyout opportunities, conducting due diligence across a wide array of industries and portfolio management.
 Prior to Wellspring, Mr. Braud served as an Analyst at J.P.
 Morgan Securities Inc. in its Financial Sponsor Group.
+Mr. Braud currently sits on the board of directors of The Children's Fund, Inc., a non-profit charitable organization that serves underprivileged youth in the greater Houston area.

-Damian T. Burke has served as a Managing Director on our lower middle market team since September 2019.
+Damian T. Burke has served as a Managing Director on our lower middle market team since September 2019 and currently also serves as a Managing Director of MSC Income.
 Prior to joining Main Street, from 2016 to 2019, Mr. Burke served as Chief Financial Officer of Melior Innovations, Inc., a Houston, Texas based company focused on commercializing new technologies in the semiconductor, coatings and oil field service sectors.
 Prior to joining Melior, from 2011 to 2016, Mr. Burke served as VP Corporate Development for Kraton Corporation (NYSE: KRA), a leading global specialty chemicals company, where he created and built out the corporate development group and led the execution of an acquisition program that doubled the size of the company.
 Prior to joining Kraton, from 2006 to 2011, Mr. Burke served as an SVP Development and Strategy with Oldcastle, Inc. (now known as CRH Americas), the North American division of CRH plc (NYSE: CRH), a leading global building materials business, where he led the acquisition of numerous privately held businesses in the building materials and products sectors.
 Mr. Burke began his career as an engineer with ExxonMobil Corporation (NYSE: XOM) and served in roles of increasing responsibility in the United Kingdom and the United States.
 Mr. Burke holds an M. Eng. in Chemical Engineering from University College, London and an MBA from the Wharton School of the University of Pennsylvania.

-Samuel A. Cashiola has served as a Managing Director since January 2019 and various other roles since joining Main Street in 2012.
+Samuel A. Cashiola has served as a Managing Director since January 2019 and various other roles since joining Main Street in 2012 and currently also serves as a Managing Director of MSC Income.
 Prior to joining Main Street, Mr. Cashiola was an Associate Analyst on Morgan Keegan's Internet & e-Commerce Equity Research team, which focused on companies in the digital media and e-commerce segments, and an Associate at T. Rowe Price Associates.
 Mr. Cashiola holds a B.S. degree in Finance from Wake Forest University and a M.S. degree in Finance from the Owen Graduate School of Management at Vanderbilt University.
 He is a CFA charterholder and is a member of the CFA Society of Houston.